Infineon/personalize-optiga-trust-x/README.md

 ```
 </details>

-Your binaries are reqdy to be used and can be found in the folder executables in the root directory of your project
+Your binaries are ready to be used and can be found in the folder executables in the root directory of your project

 ## Usage examples for binaries